 In 1997, Cameron completed his first screenplay, The Planet of Junior Brown, co-written with director Clement Virgo.
 The film was named Best Picture at the 1998 Urbanworld Film Festival in New York, and nominated for a Best Screenplay Gemini Award.
 He also completed a video essay, Hotel Saudade, shot in Brazil.
 The film made its U.S. premiere in 2005 at New York's Museum of Modern Art.

 In 2010-2011, Mr.Bailey was co-chair of the Arts & Culture Working Group of Toronto's CivicAction.
 He was also a member of the Creative Capital group that prepared a Mayor's report on Toronto's cultural sector, and he currently sits on the Tourism Toronto board and is a member of the Advisory Board for the Cine Institute, a film training institution in Jacmel, Haiti.
 He is a former board member of the Ontario Film Development Corporation, and served on the Advisory Board of the Royal Ontario Museum's Institute for Contemporary Culture.
+In 2015, Toronto Life magazine named him one of Toronto's most influential people of the year.

 Logging into the Giving to Western web site at www.giving.westernu.ca allows you to: